azist/azos/src/truisms.md

 - Domain models - objects that reflect business (e.g. User, Account, Doctor etc...)
 - Domain logic - objects that contain business rules.
 The practice has shown that the majority of business logic is linear and procedural, hence it makes sense to put those functions in "logic modules" that get loaded in the app context and used as a "service"

-**Business logic is mostly procedural in its core**, and it takes "business models", validates them and transacts the db/store/queue.
-A business-oriented data driven application is all about good UI front end and matching backend that takes data (usually via web API facade), binds it to server models, validates, transforms and stores those models either directly into the store or via some kind of queue/CQRS/event sourcing etc.
+**Business logic is mostly procedural in its core**, as it takes "business models", validates them and transacts the db/store/queue.
+A business-oriented data driven application is all about good UX front end and matching backend that takes data (usually via web API facade), binds it to server models, validates, transforms and stores those models either directly into the store or via some kind of queue/CQRS/event sourcing etc.